Phillip-a-richmond/GenomeAnalysisModule/README.md

 > The course will be designed in a flexible format, adaptable for teaching online, or in person, or a combination of both.

 ### Prerequisites
-Setting up the working environment (Video 1, 10 min).
+Setting up the working environment.
 + Content
   + Installing necessary software (see below)
   + Connecting to the cluster